-U.S. Attorney General Barr defends his actions on Mueller report
+Attorney General Barr defends clearing Trump on obstruction of justice

 “My takeaway from this report is we’ve got a lot to do to defend democracy against Russians and other bad actors,” Graham said.

 A congressional subpoena deadline for the Justice Department to provide lawmakers with an unredacted copy of Mueller’s report expired at 10 a.m.
 EDT (1400 GMT).
-It was not immediately clear whether the Justice Department Nadler and sought underlying evidence from the Mueller probe as well as the full report.
+The House Judiciary Committee sought the full report and underlying evidence from the Mueller probe.

 Mueller complained that Barr did not “fully capture the context, nature and substance of this Office’s work” shortly after Barr released a four-page letter in March stating the inquiry’s main conclusions.
 The letter, first reported by the Washington Post, was released on Wednesday.